Yanhong95/Ink-client/README.md

 ### Phase two:

+- 👌&ensp;Preparation for userinfo component and noteSearch component.
-- Allow users to search notes bast on the title.
+- 👌&ensp;Allow users to search notes bast on the title.
-- note deletion
+- note deletion. (admin)
 - upload page optimization.
-- Allow users to leave comments after login. and browse other’s comments.
+- Allow users to leave comments after login. and browse other’s comments. (user)
-- user can like notes
+- user can like notes. (user)
-- user should see their profile, the profile should editable, should list loved notes and comments, jumping to the note when clicking it.
+- user should see their profile, the profile should editable, should list loved notes and comments, jumping to the note when clicking it. (user)

 ### Phase three:

 - WebSockets for automatic push of new notes
 - Reset password